saturnlighting/literature-review/README.md

 ### Gender

+“for pedestrians, the deterrence of darkness was similar for males and females” (S. Fotios, Uttley, and Gorjimahlabani 2022).

-Women are more sensitive to dark spaces when walking and cycling than men (Xie and Spinney 2018).
+“Women are more sensitive to dark spaces when walking and cycling than men” (Xie and Spinney 2018).

-Women expressed a greater proportion of the comments related to lighting (76%) and perceived safety (69%) (Rahm, Sternudd, and Johansson 2021).
+“Women expressed a greater proportion of the comments related to lighting (76%) and perceived safety (69%)” (Rahm, Sternudd, and Johansson 2021).

+“Women have a higher perceived risk of being assaulted/robbed/harassed compared with men.
+At night, pedestrians perceived suburban environments as insecure, and the change in the level of security was higher for women than men.
+Also, night time security varied over different land-use types between men and women” (Basu et al. 2021).

+“the participating women in general, assessed the path as more dangerous than did the men” (Johansson, Rosén, and Küller 2011).

 ### Age

 Younger people can see better than older.
 A review on environments and physical activity among children and youth found not a very consistent positive associations between street lighting and physical activity (Prince et al. 2022).

 ### Disadvantaged groups